-ISO/IEC 17025 accreditation is available for both freestanding laboratories and for laboratories which are part of larger facilities.
-If you want to solidify your laboratory's stance as a serious competitor, it is imperative that your laboratory management system comply with ISO/IEC 17025.
+ISO 15189 accreditation is available for both freestanding laboratories and for laboratories which are part of larger facilities.
+While ISO 15189 is intended for use by medical laboratories it can also be useful for confirming the competence for other disciplines such as clinical physiology, medical imaging and medical physics; as well as research and development laboratories interested in expanding their practice to provide results to consumers.
+If you want to solidify your laboratory's stance as a serious competitor, it is imperative that your laboratory management system comply with ISO 15189.

-This booklet, Steps to ISO/IEC 17025 Accreditation, was created by Perry Johnson Laboratory Accreditation, Inc., to give laboratories interested in seeking ISO/IEC 17025 accreditation a clear understanding of the complete process.
+This booklet, Steps to ISO 15189 Accreditation, was created by Perry Johnson Laboratory Accreditation, Inc., to give laboratories interested in seeking ISO 15189 accreditation a clear understanding of the complete process.
 We hope that this material will provide you insight and assist you with taking the necessary next steps towards achieving accreditation.

-Tracy Szerszen - President/Operations Manager Perry Johnson Laboratory Accreditation, Inc.
+Tracy Szerszen .
+President Perry Johnson Laboratory Accreditation, Inc.

-1.0 The Benefits of ISO/IEC 17025 Accreditation
+1.0 The Benefits of ISO 15189 Accreditation

-ISO/IEC 17025:2005 - General Requirements for the Competence of Testing and Calibration Laboratories, is used to develop and implement laboratory management systems.
+ISO 15189 General Requirements for the Competence of Medical Testing Laboratories is used to develop and implement laboratory management systems.

-By having your laboratory management system accredited to ISO/IEC 17025, your company stands to gain a gold mine of benefits.
+By having your laboratory management system accredited to ISO 15189, your company will gain benefits that will help your laboratory excel in quality assurance.
 One of the main advantages is that your laboratory will gain international recognition for its commitment to quality, competency and reliable results.
-In addition, ISO/IEC 17025 accreditation will signify that you comply with an internationally recognized standard, thus easing the global exchange of valuable information.
+In addition, ISO 15189 accreditation will signify that you comply with an internationally recognized standard, thus easing the global exchange of valuable information.

-This is only one example of what ISO/IEC 17025 accreditation can do for your company.
+This is only one example of what ISO 15189 accreditation can do for your company.
 There are many other reasons to pursue accreditation.